When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Who will be your primary customers?

-It is likely that your main customer base is likely to be older riders, or parents towing their children in trailers.
-The best frame style to get, in my opinion would be a low-step frame, as this type of frame can be ridden by anyone – male or female, young and old.
+Electric bikes are more popular than ever and now appeal to riders of all ages (14 years and over).
+The best frame style to get would be a low-step frame, as this type of frame can be ridden by anyone – male or female, young or old.

-Electric bikes can be purchased for as little as £500, but at this price point they are likely to have a low battery range and be made of cheap components.
-Having said that, they usually use simple hub motors, and are fairly inexpensive to repair if they go wrong.
-At the other end of the scale there are the higher-end e-bikes that use the mid-drive Bosch motors.
-These usually start at around the £1400 mark, and can be very expensive to repair once the warranty has expired – You will need to make sure the manufacturers warranty covers the bike for hire usage
+Electric bikes can be purchased for as little as £750, but at this price point, they are likely to have a low battery range and be made of cheap components.
+Having said that, they usually use simple hub motors and are fairly inexpensive to repair if they go wrong.
+At the other end of the scale, there are the higher-end e-bikes that use mid-drive motors.
+These usually start at around the £2000 mark, and can be very expensive to repair once the warranty has expired – You will need to make sure the manufacturer’s warranty covers the bike for hire usage.

 Open an e-bike shop